 Graduates from degree disciplines other than archaeology will need to obtain a relevant postgraduate qualification, although qualifications in scientific and engineering subjects may be useful in laboratory analysis or reconstruction and restoration projects.
 Previous study in historical subjects will be helpful, while knowledge of modern or historical languages, such as Latin or ancient Greek, may be useful when interpreting finds or collaborating with foreign colleagues.

 Whatever the role, archaeological experience is essential.
 Organised training excavations and field schools can offer excellent structured training programmes and practical experience.
-Details of these can be obtained from The Council for British Archaeology, but bear in mind that a fee may be charged for accommodation, food and tuition.
-A wealth of alternative opportunities also exists on a local, national and international scale; details can be found in specialist publications and on relevant websites.
+Details of these can be obtained from the Council for British Archaeology, but bear in mind that a fee may be charged for accommodation, food and tuition.
+You will also find a wealth of alternative opportunities available on a local, national and international scale.
+Details can be found in specialist publications and on relevant websites.

 It is also advisable to become a member of a professional archaeological body, such as the British Archaeological Association.
 Student memberships allow access to research centres, journals and prize funds for research.